-March Announcement of application availability on Division

-website and via email.
+March Announcement of application availability on Division website and via email.
 April 1 - June 1 Application submission period.
 Division staff assistance and consultation available to applicants.
 June 1 Applications due.
-Applications must be submitted on the date.

-DOS Grants System at dosgrants.com on or before this
+Applications must be submitted on the DOS Grants System at dosgrants.com on or before this date.
 June - August Application review period and review meeting.

-July 1 Notification of Grant Award and grant details forms
+July 1 (Year of Appropriation) Notification of Grant Award and grant details forms available.

-(Year of Appropriation) available.

 September 30 Encumbrance of Funds deadline.
-Grantee must

-demonstrate the execution of a binding contract for at least

-a part of the scope of work.
+Grantee must demonstrate the execution of a binding contract for at least a part of the scope of work.
 October 31 First Project Progress Reports due for Small Matching projects (Reporting Period: July - September).
 Reports must be submitted on the DOS Grants System at dosgrants.com.

 January 31 Second Project Progress Reports due for Small Matching projects (Reporting Period: October - December).
 Reports must be submitted on the DOS Grants System at dosgrants.com.

-April 30 Third Project Progress Reports due for Small Matching must be submitted on the DOS Grants System at dosgrants.com.
+April 30 Third Project Progress Reports due for Small Matching projects (Reporting Period: January - March).
+Reports must be submitted on the DOS Grants System at dosgrants.com.

-$projects \; (Reporting \; Period: \; January - March). \; Reports$ end of the grant period.

 May 30 Extension request deadline.
-An extension of the Expiration

-Date must be requested at least thirty (30) days prior to the

-June 30 Project Expiration Date.
-All grant and local matching

-(Year of Appropriation) funds must be expended by this date.

-July 31 Final Reports due for Small Matching projects (Reporting

-Period: April - June).
-Reports must be submitted on the

-DOS Grants System at dosgrants.com.
+An extension of the Expiration Date must be requested at least thirty (30) days prior to the end of the grant period.
+June 30 (Year of Appropriation) Project Expiration -Date.
+All grant and local matching funds must be expended by this date.
+July 31 Final Reports due for Small Matching projects (Reporting Period: April - June).
+Reports must be submitted on the DOS Grants System at dosgrants.com.